 The following are some of the key anti-procrastination techniques that you can use.

 - Set concrete goals.
 For example, instead of a vague goal, such as “work on this paper next week”, set a concrete goal, such as “next week, starting Monday, work on this paper every day from 9:00–11:00, and have a draft ready to send out for feedback by Friday”.

 - Break your work into small and manageable steps.
 For example, if you need to write a paper, you can break it down into tasks such as choosing a topic, drafting an outline, and finding five relevant sources.
 When doing this, you don’t have to figure out all the necessary steps; rather, you can start with only the first few steps that you need to take, and then add a few new steps at a time as you make progress, to avoid feeling overwhelmed and getting stuck.

 - Set intermediate goals and deadlines.
 For example, if a large project involves just one major deadline at the end, setting additional intermediate deadlines for yourself can help you plan ahead and feel more motivated to make progress.

 - Identify your productivity cycles.
-People have different levels of productivity when it comes to different tasks at different times of the day.
+People’s ability to handle certain tasks varies based on factors such as the time of day.
 For example, it may be the case that you’re best able to concentrate on difficult tasks early in the morning, before you’ve started dealing with emails or minor administrative aspects of your job.
 You should take your productivity cycles into account as much as possible when planning and scheduling your work, so you can take advantage of times where you naturally perform best, and avoid trying to get difficult work done when you’re naturally predisposed to procrastinating on it.